kjardine00/Prototype_PlayerMovement/README.md

     `Probably some velocity needs to be reset before leaving state or entering state? some wall jump combos are weird` [] Debug with the interaction system.
-    `There is something happening when there are two pickup objects in the interactables array`
+    `There is something happening when there are two pickup objects in the interactables array` [] There is an issue recognizing the playstation controller dynamically `This might be a controller issue and not a code issue`

 --- TO GET TO A PUBLISH-ABLE STATE FOR v.0.0.1